 Try using WordPress debugging (WP_DEBUG) to resolve the problem

 As a bit of an advanced step, you can use the WordPress debug function (WP_DEBUG) to see the entire list of errors that are happening on your website.
 Using WP_DEBUG, you can make your website secure from future problems or potential attacks and essentially preventing the WordPress blank page from occurring again.

 Have a look at our full article about troubleshooting the WordPress blank page with WP_DEBUG here.

 Hosting issues causing a website blank page

-If you’re hosting multiple sites on the same hosting account, one of the first things you need to do is to visit all of your sites to determine whether all of them are affected with the white screen of death.
+If you’re hosting multiple sites on the same hosting account, one of the first things you need to do is visit all of your sites to determine whether all of them are affected by the white screen of death.

 If all of your sites are affected, it is a strong indicator that your hosting provider has some issues.
 If there is a long downtime, most likely your hosting provider will notify you about it.

 If you can’t find any emails notifying the issue, get in touch with your hosting provider, (such as our InMotion VPS service) to figure out what causes the problem.